-Before we returned to Disney World this Spring, Miss A had requested that this time around she wanted to start collecting Disney World pressed pennies.
-We had researched a little bit via the internet and printed off some maps before we went to give us a little insight as to where the Disney World pressed pennies would be located, and started collecting pennies and quarters from friends that had left over change from their previous trips.
+Before we returned to Disney World this Spring, Miss A had requested that this time around she wanted to start collecting Disney World pressed pennies, or sometimes known as coin press machines.
+We had researched a little bit via the internet and printed off some maps before we went to give us a little insight as to where the Disney pressed pennies would be located, and started collecting pennies and quarters from friends that had left over change from their previous trips.

 *This post contains affiliate links.
 If you make a purchase via our links, we receive a small commission at no extra cost to you*